-Outdoor furnaces are widespread heating solutions in Canada, especially in rural environment.
-They can heat hot water networks that can be easily used to heat houses, garages, farm buildings or even dryers.
+The outdoor furnace is a widespread heating solution in Canada, especially in rural environment.
+It can heat hot water networks that can be easily used to heat houses, garages, farm buildings or even dryers.
 Many buildings can be connected to a single furnace and heating with wood is quite cheap.

 A solution exists: the biomass retrofit